 Although dimethyl ether can be produced from biomass, methanol, and fossil fuels, the likely feedstock of choice for large-scale DME production in the United States is natural gas.
-DME is not commercially available in the United States at this time, but one company is developing small-scale plants to produce DME from natural gas at quantities ranging from 4,500 to 10,000 gallons per day.
+DME can be produced directly from synthesis gas produced from natural gas, coal, or biomass.
+It can also be produced indirectly from methanol via a dehydration reaction.
+DME is not commercially available in the United States.

 Dimethyl ether has several fuel properties that make it attractive for use in diesel engines.
 It has a very high cetane number, which is a measure of the fuel's ignitibility in compression ignition engines.
 The energy efficiency and power ratings of DME and diesel engines are virtually the same.

 Because of its lack of carbon-to-carbon bonds, using DME as an alternative to diesel can virtually eliminate particulate emissions and potentially negate the need for costly diesel particulate filters.
 However, DME has half the energy density of diesel fuel, requiring a fuel tank twice as large as that needed for diesel.